johanhelsing/johanhelsing.github.io/_posts/2020-05-17-gitlab-docker-itch-deploy.md

     - master
 ```

-Now you should have nicer versions, but maybe a convoluted in order just to call `git describe --tag`. if you have a better suggestion let me know in the comments.
+Now you should have nicer versions, but maybe a convoluted in order just to call `git describe --tag`.
+If you have a better suggestion, please let me know in the comments :)